pinedamg/mage2dock/DOCUMENTATION/content/guides/index.md

 Chrome (such as the one bundled with the Selenium Docker image), will fail to resolve that DNS as there will appear to be a name collision.

-The recommended extension is `.test` for your Magento web apps because you're running tests.
+The recommended extension is `.test` for your Laravel web apps because you're running tests.
 Using a DNS forwarder such as `dnsmasq` or by editing the `/etc/hosts` file, configure the host to point to `localhost`.